The Water Closet Mentality

 The realization was startling.

 I felt bad and sorry for the toilet bowl.
 Like the wise king Solomon would say, I considered and applied my heart to knowledge.
 This object, as lifeless as it was came to my rescue in time of dire need.
-Yet, I relieved myself with it in an uncultured mannered.
+Yet, I relieved myself with it in an uncultured manner.

 Most people would even leave it without flushing.
 Little wonder why you’ll always see a notice behind the doors and entrance to a toilet, be it public or private asking if you have flushed the toilet.
 This is something that we shouldn’t be reminded of.